 Disability Insurance Claims

-Attorney, Keith R. Siskind of the Law Offices of Steinhardt, Siskind and Associates, LLC, attended the American Bar Association ERISA Litigation Seminar held in Chicago from June 7th through June 9th, 2017.
+Attorney, Keith R. Siskind of the Law Offices of Steinhardt, Siskind and Lieberman, LLC, attended the American Bar Association ERISA Litigation Seminar held in Chicago from June 7th through June 9th, 2017.
 This seminar explored a variety of topics associated with claims under the Employment Retirement Income Security Act (ERISA).
 The seminar was formulated to provide experienced ERISA practicing attorneys with additional information and resources for filing, appealing and litigating ERISA claims, particularly claims for long term disability benefits under an employer sponsored group insurance plan.

 When pursuing a claim for short term or long term disability insurance benefits under a group insurance plan it is fundamentally important to provide the insurance carrier, or claims administrator, with sufficient medical information to document a claimant’s inability to engage in the material duties of either their own occupation, or any occupation, depending upon the definition of disability applicable at the time.
 Most group disability insurance plans limit a claimant’s recovery of disability benefits to 24 months for an inability to perform the claimant’s own occupation.
 The insurance carrier will conduct a review to determine whether the claimant meets a stricter definition of “any occupation” after the payment of 24 months of benefits.
 (In some plans the period may be 12 or 36 months before transition.
 There are also plans that will provide solely for “own occupation” benefits – Make sure you have a copy of the group plan and check the policy language – ask your employer to provide you with a copy of the plan if you do not have one).
 Group plans may also include other limits on benefits for a mental health condition, or self reported symptoms.